jangroth/aws-certification-notes/advanced-networking-speciality.md

 	* Security Group (on VPC level)
 	* Instance (needs public IP for internet communication, either ELB or Elastic IP)

-##### VPC Flow Logs
-VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
-Flow log data can be published to Amazon CloudWatch Logs and Amazon S3.
-After you've created a flow log, you can retrieve and view its data in the chosen destination.

-Can be created at 3 levels:
-* VPC
-* Subnet
-* Network interface

 <a name="3_1_2_4"></a>
 #### [↖](#3_1)[↑](#3_1_2_3_2) Limits